Spanish abstention clears way for EU naval mission in Red Sea

 The preferred option was a mission with a wide area of operations, stretching from the Gulf and the Strait of Hormuz to the Red Sea, diplomats said.

-The EU mission, which is to contain at least three frigates, will be tasked with accompanying merchant vessels, preventing attacks by Houthi fighters, and surveillance.
+The EU mission, which is to contain at least three frigates, will be tasked with accompanying merchant vessels, preventing attacks by Houthi fighters, and doing surveillance.

-It will be bolted on to an existing EU maritime surveillance mission based in Abu Dhabi in the UAE and called Agenor.
+It will be bolted on to an existing EU maritime-surveillance mission based in the UAE and called Agenor.

-It will also cooperate closely with a US-led naval coalition called Prosperity Guardian.
+It will also cooperate closely with a US-led naval coalition called Prosperity Guardian, which launched air strikes on Houthi bases last week.

-The Houthi rebel group in Yemen began harassing merchant ships with drones, missiles, and small boats last October.
+The Houthi rebel group in Yemen has been harassing merchant ships with drones, missiles, and small boats for two months.

-They are "skilled navigators" who are "good at escaping detection" and who've showed their prowess by striking at ships quite far out at sea, said Edmund Fitton-Brown, the UK's former ambassador to Yemen.
+They were "skilled navigators" who were "good at escaping detection" and who've showed their prowess by striking ships quite far out at sea, said Edmund Fitton-Brown, the UK's former ambassador to Yemen.

-They are also "cruel ... gat-chewers" who "love to fight" and who stand to gain prestige and money by wreaking havoc with the world economy in the name of solidarity with Gaza, Fitton-Brown told EUobserver.
+They were also "cruel ... gat-chewers" who "love to fight" and who stood to win prestige and money by wreaking havoc on world trade routes in the name of solidarity with Gaza, Fitton-Brown told EUobserver.

-The Spanish defence minister Margarita Robles said last Friday Spain wouldn't take part "out of a sense of responsibility and commitment to peace".
+Spanish defence minister Margarita Robles said last Friday Spain wouldn't take part in the EU operation "out of a sense of responsibility and commitment to peace".

-Italy, France, and Spain also declined to sign a US statement backing American and British airstrikes on Houthi bases last week.
+Italy, France, and Spain also declined to sign a statement backing last week's US airstrikes, amid delicate optics on joining what some Arabs and Muslims see as a pro-Israeli coalition.

-And Qatar fuelled the narrative that a Western naval build-up could be counterproductive.
+And Qatar voiced concern that a Western naval build-up could be counterproductive.

-"We need to address the central issue, which is Gaza in order to get everything else defused...if we are just focusing on the symptoms and not treating the real issues, [solutions] will be temporary," Qatar's prime minister, sheikh Mohammed Bin Abdulrahman Al Thani, said at the Davos World Economic Forum in Switzerland on Tuesday.
+"We need to address the central issue, which is Gaza in order to get everything else defused ... if we are just focusing on the symptoms and not treating the real issues, [any Red Sea solutions] will be temporary," Qatar's prime minister, sheikh Mohammed Bin Abdulrahman Al Thani, said at the Davos World Economic Forum in Switzerland on Tuesday.

-The US and UK airstrikes against the Houthis, who are backed by Iran, created "a high risk of further escalation and further expansion of" the conflict, he said.
+The US airstrikes against the Houthis, who were backed by Iran, created "a high risk of further escalation and further expansion of" the Gaza conflict, he added.

-But the EU foreign service said Europe had a softer image than the US in the region.
+But the EU foreign service believes Europe has a softer image than the US in the region.

 This was due to Europe's "history of a balanced and careful approach [in Middle East diplomacy] with values that should establish a safer environment to de-escalate", the EU foreign service said in its Red Sea mission proposal.

-EU military advisors in Brussels will flesh out the initial plan before first talks by foreign ministers on 22 January and with a view to launching the operation by March.
+EU military advisors in Brussels will flesh out the initial plan before talks by foreign ministers on 22 January and with a view to launching the operation by March.

 "The idea is to have a European mission that can be operational as soon as possible," Italian foreign minister Antonio Tajani said in Rome on Wednesday.

-"Then, certainly, decisions will be made, but the political decision for us must be taken by next Monday," he said.
+"Then, certainly, decisions [on who sends warships] will be made, but the political decision for us must be taken by next Monday," he said.

-The initial plan spoke of "at least three anti-air destroyers or frigates with multi-mission capabilities for at least one year", as well as "airborne early-warning capabilities", and with "satellite support".
+The initial EU blueprint spoke of "at least three anti-air destroyers or frigates with multi-mission capabilities for at least one year", as well as "airborne early-warning capabilities", and "satellite support".

+"The assets should be able to protect the merchant vessels against multi-domain attacks", including "ballistic but also anti-ship cruise missiles, Unmanned Air Vehicles, Unmanned Surface Vehicles, and small boats", it said.

+"In addition, it should include a small carrier/LHA [landing helicopter assault] with air, amphibious, and special-forces capabilities to strike when and if possible the Houthi bases or to simply exercise deterrence," Luigi Binelli-Mantelli, a retired admiral who led Italy's armed forces until 2015, also previously told this website.

-France, Germany, and Italy are expected to lead the way, with Germany to send a frigate called the F-124 Gessen, according to German media.
+France, Germany, and Italy are expected to spearhead the EU mission.

-France already has one frigate, the Languedoc, in the area, under national command, which shot down Houthi drones using surface-air-missiles on 10 December.

-Italy also has one frigate, the Virginio Fasan, in the region, equipped with rapid-fire guns and guided ammunition cannons.
+Italy already has a frigate, the Virginio Fasan, in the area under national command, equipped with rapid-fire guns and guided ammunition cannons.

-Belgium, Denmark, Greece, the Netherlands, Portugal, and non-EU state Norway already take part in Agenor.
+France also has a frigate, the Languedoc, in the Red Sea, which shot down Houthi drones using surface-to-air-missiles in December.

+And Germany is to send a frigate called the F-124 Gessen to the region in February, according to German media.